Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 Agency funds are used to report resources held by the agency in a purely custodial capacity (assets held for others that cannot be used to support the agency’s own programs).
 Agency funds typically involve only the receipt, temporary investment and remittance of fiduciary resources to individuals, private organizations or other governments.
 GAAP requires the use of an agency fund to account for debt service transactions involving special assessment debt for which the state is not obligated in any manner.

-Assets must equal liabilities in the statement of fiduciary net position.
+Assets must equal liabilities on the statement of fiduciary net position.
 Agency funds are required to use the statement of changes in assets and liabilities rather than the statement of changes in fiduciary net position (as agency funds do not recognize revenues, expenditures or expenses).
 The statement of changes in assets and liabilities reports beginning balances, additions, deductions and ending balances.
-Do not report agency funds in the statement of changes in fiduciary net position.
+Do not report agency funds on the statement of changes in fiduciary net position.

 When an agency fund is used as a clearing account, any assets held in the agency fund (at the reporting date) that are pending distribution to other funds are not reported in the agency fund.
 These assets are reported in a governmental or proprietary fund as appropriate.